alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 - Online meetings take it out of me in a way they didn't used to?
 - Reshuffling responsibilities as the team expands
 - Prioritising
+   - EK - hang in there as it will get smoother once you have sorted out what everyones roles are.

 #### What would you like to work on next week?
 - Actually advertise the Shiny workshop